 Personal injury proceeds are generally not considered income unless the personal injury proceeds were specifically earmarked as compensation for lost income.
 It is not common for that to happen in a personal injury case although it is possible.
 Typically, the settlement agreement does not distinguish between income versus non-income or what specifically the personal injury damages were designed to compensate.
 Such damages are traditionally awarded in a settlement as a lump sum without designation.
 Once again, the advice of a family law attorney about your specific situation is necessary.
 There may be exceptions and situations where personal injury proceeds may be considered income and the attorney you hire should evaluate your situation based on its facts.

 Gifts of a nonmonetary nature are generally not considered income.
 It is not unusual for a parent to provide an adult child with a gift whether that is small items such as household items or something as large as a car.
 In such situation the value of that gift is generally not considered income for child support purposes.

 The determination of child support and what is and is not income in a California child support case can be complicated and in any case where one or both parents are some employed and have a non-W-2 income structure, the services of an experienced Orange County lawyer who is knowledgeable on child support issues can be very helpful.

-If you have a Orange County child support matter, whether you are the one facing a child support award against you or seeking child support, you owe it to yourself to get a free consultation from our experienced Orange County child support lawyers.
+If you have a child support matter, whether you are the one facing a child support award against you or seeking child support, you owe it to yourself to get a consultation from our experienced family law lawyers.
 We will help direct you toward the right path and will use our experience and knowledge to assist you in ensuring that you receive a fair child support award or, if you are the paying parent, that you are not ordered to pay child support inconsistent with your income and ability to pay.